apoorvadudani/Market-Segmentation-using-Cluster-Analysis/README.md

 ## Background

 Acme Shopping is a large shopping mall that incorporates a balanced tenancy of different types of stores along with eating areas.
-To understand customers better, I conduct a survey to study beliefs on shopping.
-I test those beliefs by asking shoppers the six questions listed below.
+To understand customers better, a survey has been conducted among 40 random shoppers to study beliefs on shopping.
+These beliefs are tested by asking shoppers the six questions listed below.
 Shoppers then answer using a 7-point Likert scale, from 1 (strongly disagree) to 7 (strongly agree).
 My goal is to group the shoppers at Acme Shopping into different segments using Ward’s method.
 I also collect income and number of visits.
 The questions are listed below:

-V1.
+- V1.
 Shopping is fun
-V2.
+- V2.
 Shopping is bad for your budget
-V3.
+- V3.
 I combine shopping with eating out
-V4.
+- V4.
 I try to get the best buys while shopping
-V5.
+- V5.
 I don't care about shopping
-V6.
+- V6.
 You can save a lot of money by comparing prices

 ## Data analysis method